 To apply for graduation, a student must do so on MyBYU.
-This should be done well in advance of your anticipated graduation (please refer to the deadlines listed on the graduate studies website at www.byu.edu/gradstudies).
+This should be done well in advance of your anticipated graduation (once you get to this point, please contact the department graduate secretary for deadlines).
 It is not necessary to have your thesis completed before you apply for graduation but you must apply to graduate before you can schedule a final oral exam.
 Also, it is required to be registered for two credits in the semester in which you defend your thesis and the semester you graduate, if they are not the same.
 When you get to this point, you are strongly encouraged to visit with the graduate secretary so that you are aware of the many deadlines that you will be expected to meet.

 Scheduling Final Oral Examination

 Thesis – Form 8c must be signed and submitted to the graduate secretary at least two weeks before the oral exam; therefore, it is essential to plan ahead.
 A room can be scheduled by the department secretaries for the defense.
 After the date, time, and place have been declared on the form, the student must obtain signatures of the advisory chair and each member (making sure they are all aware of the schedule).
 The committee should have already seen a final draft copy of the thesis BEFORE they sign the form.
 The graduate coordinator must also sign the form and then submit it to the graduate secretary.
 Once the information has been submitted, the Office of Graduate Studies will send the graduate secretary the needed forms for the defense.
 There are definite deadlines by when these forms must be submitted before graduation.
-Please make yourself aware of these deadlines and meet them (please refer to the deadlines listed on the graduate studies website at www.byu.edu/gradstudies).
+Please make yourself aware of these deadlines and meet them.
+You can get these deadlines from the department graduate secretary.

 Project – Scheduling the defense for the project is not as complicated as a thesis.
 You and your committee decide when it will be and the conference room can be scheduled by the department secretaries.
 Please inform the graduate secretary also so that she can make sure of the timing and get the paperwork prepared.
 There are definite deadlines when things must be completed by in order to graduate when planned.
 Please make yourself aware of these deadlines.
 Once the defense has taken place and any revisions completed, make sure your committee chair signs the form in the graduate secretary’s office.
 Also, we require a copy of your project for our records so please provide the graduate secretary with a printed copy.
 Once again, there are specific deadlines and it is wise to consult with the graduate secretary when getting to the end of your program.

 Once the defense has taken place and any revisions have been completed, Form 10 should be signed by the advisory chair and given to the graduate secretary.
 The final paperwork is given to you at the defense along with some other important information.
 The university requires all theses to be submitted electronically (ETD); a check list is provided.
 The department requires two bound copies of the thesis.
 Most students will also want at least one bound copy for themselves so usually a minimum of three copies need to be bound.
 Please follow the instructions on Form 8d and the checklist.
 Once again, there are specific deadlines by when this must be accomplished before graduation.
-Please make yourself aware of these deadlines and follow them (please refer to the deadlines listed on the graduate studies website at www.byu.edu/gradstudies).
+Please make yourself aware of these deadlines and follow them.

 Termination of Graduate Status